A home, a yard, a never-ending adventure

 Turns out if you can make Kool-aid, you can make mustard (a win for me.
 I make good Kool-aid).
 All you need are some mustard seeds and water.
 Mix, let sit for a few, and, taaa daaaa… you’ve got mustard.

-Fortunately, creating mustard varieties isn’t any more complicated than making plain mustard.
-Even more fortunate for you, dear reader, a five pound sack of mustard seed and I have spent plenty of time perfecting a basic, dead simple brown mustard recipe as well as four or five variations, that you’re more than welcome to use as a starting point in your own mustard explorations.
-(A warning: once you make your own mustard, you’re going to be disappointed by most commercially prepared mustard).
+Fortunately, creating flavored mustard varieties isn’t any more complicated than making plain mustard.
+I have spent plenty of time perfecting a basic, dead simple brown mustard recipe as well as four or five variations, that you’re more than welcome to use as a starting point in your own mustard explorations.
+(A warning: once you make your own mustard, your tongue is going to be bored by most commercially prepared mustard.)

 Making Mustard